IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ## UID2 Mobile SDK Version

 To follow this client-side integration guide, it requires v1.0.0 or higher of UID2 SDK for Android and iOS.
-Follow the Add UID2 Mobile SDK into your mobile application section below to install these SDK versions in your applications.
+Follow the Add UID2 Mobile SDK into your mobile App section below to install these SDK versions in your apps.

 ## Client-Side Integration Example

-For an example of how to configure a UID2 mobile SDK, and how to generate tokens using client-side integration for mobile, you can try out the UID2 development application.
+For an example of how to configure a UID2 mobile SDK, and how to generate tokens using client-side integration for mobile, you can try out the UID2 development app.

 #### For Android:

 1. Check out the main branch of the [UID2 SDK for Android source code repository on GitHub](https://github.com/IABTechLab/uid2-android-sdk/tree/main).
-1. Open the checked out directory in Android Studio.
+1. In Android Studio, open the directory that you checked out.
-1. Run the **dev-app** application.
+1. Run the **dev-app** app.

 #### For iOS: